scholarslab/CodeLab/Week01/README.md

 ## Homework for Week 1

 * Complete Ian Milligan and James Baker, "Introduction to the Bash Command Line," The Programming Historian 3 (2014), [https://programminghistorian.org/en/lessons/intro-to-bash](https://programminghistorian.org/en/lessons/intro-to-bash).
-This is an introduction to the BASH shell, which is
+This is an introduction to the Bash shell, which will serve well enough as an introduction to other shells like Zsh as well.
   * For Windows users, skip the "Windows Only: Installing Git Bash" section - we're going a different direction.
 Use the VSCode Terminal or Windows Terminal, as recommended in the Code Lab environment setup.
 * [Set up your computer environment](environment_setup.md).
 Try to follow the instructions, but don't get stuck.
 * Set up an account at [Github](http://www.github.com) and post your username on the Slack praxis channel.